tesseract-ocr/tessdoc/FAQ.md

 # Frequently Asked Questions

 A collection of frequently asked questions and the answers, or pointers to them.
-If you have question, please post it to forums.
+If you have a question, please post it to the forums.
 Wiki comments are for wiki commenting and not for Troubleshooting.

 ## Rules and advice